schnarbiemeows/Haddop_and_Spark/README.md

 # Hadoop_and_Spark
-this is work that I have done realted to Haddop and Spark Big Data technologies on the itversity.com 's cloudera Hadoop cluster
+this is work that I have done related to Hadoop and Spark Big Data technologies on the itversity.com 's cloudera Hadoop cluster